Forget investors: AMC itself may have been bailed out by the actions of wallstreetbets

 A week ago, the company announced that it had secured about $400 million in debt capital by expanding a credit facility tied to its Odeon chain in Europe, along with $500 million via a host of financial measures that included new stock and restructured loans, over the previous six weeks.

-“Today the sun is shining on AMC,” Adam Aron, AMC’s chief executive and president said then.
+“Today the sun is shining on AMC,” Adam Aron, AMC’s chief executive and president, said then.
 “Any talk of an imminent bankruptcy for AMC is completely off the table.”

 Some of the money it secured, however, was expensive; a $100 million loan it took from Mudrick Capital Management, which specializes in distressed assets, came with a very high interest rate of 15 percent.

 Then wallstreetbets happened.
-In a bid to put the squeeze on hedge-fund short-sellers, members of the popular stock trading group on the Reddit Website started talking up and buying AMC stock.
+In a bid to put the squeeze on hedge fund short-sellers, members of the popular stock trading group on the Reddit website started talking up and buying AMC stock.

 At one point, the AMC share price nearly quadrupled, to $20.
 It then went on a roller coaster as some investors sought to cash out and retail investors were for a time restricted from trading on the Robinhood trading platform.
 But it still closed trading on Monday at $13.37, up 160 percent over its open of $5.09 a week ago.

 Those higher prices enabled both the Silver Lake conversion — the company turned a 19 percent profit with the move — and allowed AMC to raise $304 million by issuing new shares.
-It was a striking reversal from a time not long ago when it seemed like AMC might soon be shuttering locations en masse.
-No matter what happens to investors, who experts say could be in for a crash, many communities around the country may now avoid a harsh fate for their local AMC theater.
+It was a striking reversal from a time not long ago when it seemed as though AMC might soon be shuttering locations en masse.
+No matter what happens to investors, who experts say could be in for a crash, many communities nationwide may now avoid a harsh fate for their local AMC theater.

-The ability to operate uninterrupted deeper into 2021, Wedbush’s Pachter believes, will allow AMC to get to a point in the calendar when vaccines will be widely available and consumers begin their return to theaters.
-Studios have signaled their embrace of this timeline by scheduling a slew of movies for the second and third quarters, with the new “Fast & Furious film “F9” and the Marvel picture “Black Widow” set for May and the long-awaited sequel “Top Gun: Maverick” set for July.
+The ability to operate uninterrupted deeper into 2021, Wedbush’s Pachter thinks, will allow AMC to get to a point in the calendar when coronavirus vaccines will be widely available and consumers will return to theaters.
+Studios have signaled their embrace of this timeline by scheduling a slew of movies for the second and third quarters, with the new “Fast & Furious" film “F9” and the Marvel picture “Black Widow” set for May and the long-awaited sequel “Top Gun: Maverick” set for July.

 Still, some analysts remain skeptical.
 AMC’s financial moves, they say, don’t address the broader challenges to moviegoing of streaming, the pandemic or — more specifically for AMC — all the money it owes.

-Handler, the MKM analyst, said that “There is still approximately $5.7 billion of debt, a total which is growing each quarter due to deferred interest payments," adding that “There is also the overhang of $450 million of deferred rents which will some day need to be addressed,” referring to the company’s decision to withhold rent for many sites during the pandemic.
+Handler, the MKM analyst, said that “there is still approximately $5.7 billion of debt, a total which is growing each quarter due to deferred interest payments."
+He added that “there is also the overhang of $450 million of deferred rents, which will someday need to be addressed,” referring to the company’s decision to withhold rent for many sites during the pandemic.

-An independent theater owner, asking for anonymity so as not to appear to be criticizing a rival, said he believes even with the new cash, many AMC locations may be available for purchase as the company seeks to pay down that debt.
+An independent theater owner, speaking on the condition of anonymity so as not to appear to be criticizing a rival, said he thinks that even with the new cash, many AMC locations may be available for purchase as the company seeks to pay down that debt.
 But he said it was important not to conflate the company’s health with that of the theatrical business.

 “I’m still not sold on AMC,” the owner said.
-“But I believe wholeheartedly moviegoing will be OK.”
+“But I believe wholeheartedly moviegoing will be okay.”